alessandrojp/android-easy-checkout/README.md

 As a result you will get a [Purchase](#purchase-object) object.

 # Consume Purchased Item
 * You can consume a purchased item anytime and allow the user to buy the same item again.
-To do this call `ItemProcessor.consumePurchase` like this:
+To do this call `ItemProcessor.consume` like this:

   ```java
   mItemProcessor.consume("YOUR_ITEM_SKU", new ConsumeItemHandler() {